 There are several different ways to treat an overactive thyroid (hyperthyroidism).
-Before choosing the one that's best for you, your doctor will consider what’s causing it, your age, your overall heath, and how severe your symptoms are.
+Before choosing the one that's best for you, your doctor will consider what’s causing it, your age, your overall health, and how severe your symptoms are.

 Because taking this medication makes your thyroid slow down, there’s a risk that you can develop hypothyroidism.
 When that happens you have an underactive thyroid.
 If you develop hypothyroidism, you may need to take daily medication to help replace your thyroid hormones.

 Doctors have used radioactive iodine to treat hyperthyroidism for over 60 years.
 It’s generally considered safe, and it is used to treat more than 70% of adults with hyperthyroidism.

 In some cases, an overactive thyroid is treated with medicines that block its ability to produce thyroid hormones.
 Methimazole and propylthiouracil help control the symptoms and can have long-term benefits.
 These medicines will typically relieve your symptoms within 3 months, although you will likely need to stay on them for up to 18 months to help lessen the chance of a relapse.

 Methimazole has less-severe side effects, so it’s prescribed more often.

 Up to 3% of people who take antithyroid medications develop allergic reactions like rashes and hives.
 In rare cases, these medicines can cause a condition called agranulocytosis, which decreases the number of your white blood cells.
 When this happens, you’re more likely to develop an infection.
 There’s also the risk of liver damage.

 See your doctor right away if you develop symptoms like a fever or sore throat while taking these drugs.